NATIONAL POWER POINTS THE WAY TO THE SOLUTION FOR POLARIZATION AND DEADLOCK. YET U.S. NATIONAL POWER IS DECLINING IN 2025.

 HERE’S WHY.

-National Power in a democracy is the capacity and will to achieve the national interest.
+National Power in a democracy—the leadership from stability and prosperity—is more formally the capacity and will to realize the national interest.
 This diagram shows how its elements relate to each other.

 Since the 1990’s, this system’s main weakness has been political and governmental deadlock driven by increasing polarization.
 In between world-shaking emergencies like the financial crisis or Covid, obstructionism has been blocking new legislation from addressing our main issues.
 As a result, problems like immigration and trade policy have festered, leaving the economy and government agencies to lurch ahead zombie-like according to old rules.
 As these problems grow worse, the parties are ever more frantically at each other’s throats.